dbanetto/uni/assign2/report.md

 There is also the implicit objective of the total benefits of the project to outweigh the costs.
-With these objectives in mind the option for a flyover won since it best met the objectives of NZTA and stakeholders [@basin_options_summary] in 2012.
+In 2012 NZTA and stakeholders selected the flyover was the best fit to their objectives and chose it as the design to move forward with [@basin_options_summary].

 The Basin flyover plan was developed and put to the Environment Protection Agency (EPA) for resource consent.
-Their verdict was that the plan was not satisfactory to allow the project to go forward [@epa_report] in 2014.
-The EPA say that the plan for the Flyover did not handle the impacts of the project on heritage and the amenity of the Basin Reserve area.
+The EPA did not allow the project to go forward.
+As they believed NZTA had not handled the impact the project would have on the heritage and amenity of the Basin Reserve area to a satisfactory level.

-In EPA's report they provided a balanced view by included an alternate view to their own into the final report [@epa_report].
+In EPA's report they provide a balanced view by including an alternate view to their own [@epa_report].
-The alternate view by David McMahon who has the role of challenging the EPA findings.
+The alternate view was by provided David McMahon who had the role of challenging the EPA findings.
 David reported that the EPA overstated the importance of the heritage and amenity impacts.
 He argued that this over importance tipped the scales so that the project failed.